teamrobocet/Windows_OpenCV_RoboCET/README.md

 # Windows_OpenCV_RoboCET

-Download the Drive Folder ’Windows_OpenCV_RoboCET’​ and follow the steps:
+Please clone/download the Folder ’Windows_OpenCV_RoboCET’​ and follow the steps:
 1.Python
   1. Double-click the Python 2.7.13 file to commence the installation.
 Follow the on-screen guidelines to complete the installation